helmutye0/smuggle_bus/README.md

 This tool was created purely for education, research, and legitimate use--if you do bad things with it, it's on you

+There are two variants of Smuggle Bus--regular (embeds/extracts files from a mask file) and IEX (restricted to powershell scripts--embeds powershell script into a mask file / extracts and automatically executes an embedded powershell script via invoke-expression; note that the embedded powershell script must be a one-liner/have all lines separated by colons)

 ### Features remaining to be implemented:

 - auto upload (need to figure out a reliable way to do this--with lots of different auth types this might be tricky)